City of Fremantle Hungerford Award

 In 2020 the City of Fremantle Hungerford Award will celebrate its 30th year.

 Proudly sponsored by the City of Fremantle and Fremantle Press, Western Australia’s most prestigious award for an unpublished work of adult fiction, narrative non-fiction or young adult fiction offers a cash prize of $15,000 and a publishing contract with Fremantle Press.

 COVID-19 ONE-OFF EXTENSION: due to the disruption created by the virus we have extended the closing deadline for the City of Fremantle Hungerford Award to 11.59 pm on Sunday 22 March 2020 to give entrants a little more time in preparing their submission.

 The award is proudly sponsored by

-Past recipients of the award are Madelaine Dickie, Brenda Walker, Gail Jones, Natasha Lester, Jacqueline Wright, Robert Edeson, Nathan Hobby, Bruce Russell, Christopher Murray, Donna Mazza, Simone Lazaroo and Alice Nelson.
+Past recipients of the award are Madelaine Dickie, Brenda Walker, Jay Martin, Gail Jones, Natasha Lester, Jacqueline Wright, Robert Edeson, Nathan Hobby, Bruce Russell, Christopher Murray, Donna Mazza, Simone Lazaroo and Alice Nelson.